1. Home

 While the data shows solar panels can help increase the value of your home, it’s important to work with a trusted solar installation company that can outline your costs and savings to ensure a positive return on investment.

-As a leading solar installation and maintenance company, Palmetto helps homeowners increase their energy savings and energy independence by delivering end-to-end solutions that decrease reliance on the electrical grid.
-We believe clean energy is for everyone and strive to expand access to it.
+As a leading solar installation and maintenance company, Palmetto helps homeowners increase their energy savings and energy independence by delivering end-to-end solutions that decrease reliance on the electrical grid

-If you want to install solar panels and increase the value of your home, get started today with our free solar design tool.
-Then, reach out for more information.
-We can help you evaluate if solar is right for you.
+If you want to install solar panels, get started today with our free solar design tool or reach out to a solar advisor

 How much value do solar panels add to your home?

-Data shows home value usually increases when homeowners add solar panels to their home.
-This certainly varies by the home.
+Data shows home value usually increases when homeowners add solar panels to their homes, though it certainly varies by home.
 A number of states provide property tax exemptions and other incentives or credits for installing a solar system, so these programs help the short- and long-term value of going solar.

 Is it harder to sell a home with solar panels?